odoo/documentation/content/administration/odoo_sh/getting_started/first_module.rst

 --------

-If you want to create your module structure manually, you can follow `Build an Odoo module <https://www.odoo.com/documentation/12.0/howtos/backend.html>`_ to understand the structure of a module and the content of each file.
+If you want to create your module structure manually, you can follow :doc:`Build an Odoo module <../../../developer/howtos/backend>` to understand the structure of a module and the content of each file.

 Push the development branch